FAMILY LAW ARBITRATION SCHEME

-This Note is intended as a guide to the allocation of applications to the court that arise out of or relate to IFLA Scheme arbitrations.
+This Note is intended as a guide to the current allocation of applications to the court that arise out of or relate to IFLA Scheme arbitrations.
 The appropriate procedure to adopt will depend upon whether an application is being made in ‘Arbitration Act’ proceedings or in the context of proceedings for family (or analogous) financial relief, or for an order in TOLATA proceedings.
-As noted below, Rule changes to simplify and streamline the position are anticipated.

 (a) ‘Arbitration claims’ under the Arbitration Act

 Rule 62.2 (‘Interpretation’) is in these terms:

 (1) In this Section of this Part ‘arbitration claim’ means –

 (a) any application to the court under the 1996 Act;

 (i) whether there is a valid arbitration agreement;

 (ii) whether an arbitration tribunal is properly constituted; or